hanchau/glogging/content/post/understanding_hyperloglog.md

 15. main()
 ```

-Approach 2: Maintain a hasmap in the memory.
+Approach 2: Maintain a hashmap in memory.
 So whenever a new element comes, it looks up the element in the map.
-If element exists then it updates the count of the element.
-If the element doesn't exist then it adds the element in the map and initialize its count with 1.
+If the element exists then it updates the count of the element.
+If the element doesn't exist then it adds the element in the map and initializes its count with 1.
 The length of the map is the Cardinality of the set which we are looking for.

 Space Complexity | Time Complexity | Estimation Error %